rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 #### Configuration

 All instances of App Services share the same database and database credentials.
 However, there are secrets for each App Service that are exclusive to the instance running.
-As a result, two separate configuration for secret store clients are used to manage shared and exclusive application service secrets.
+As a result, two separate configurations for secret store clients are used to manage shared and exclusive application service secrets.

 The GetSecrets() and StoreSecrets() calls  use the exclusive secret store client to manage application secrets.